garden-io/garden/docs/guides/container-modules.md

 ...
 ```

 `env` is a simple mapping of "name: value".
-Above we see a simple example with a string value, but you'll also commonly use [template strings](../using-garden/variables-and-templating.md#template-string-basics) to interpolate variables to be consumed by the container service.
+Above, we see a simple example with a string value, but you'll also commonly use [template strings](../using-garden/variables-and-templating.md#template-string-basics) to interpolate variables to be consumed by the container service.

 #### Secrets